 Every system needs an administrator account occasionally.
-But you should create and routinely use standard user accounts that have lower privileges.
+But you should create and routinely use a standard user account that has lower privileges.

 Here is how to create a standard account without administrator privileges:

 Microsoft desperately wants you to create a Microsoft account so it can track you all over the Web.
 Finding the option to create a new standard user account on a PC without creating a matching Microsoft account is a challenge, but it can be done.